GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ### System requirements

-1. The plugin makes use of the newest GF features, and **requires the latest developer version of GF** to be installed on your system.
+1. The plugin makes use of the newest GF features, and **requires the latest developer version of GF** to be installed on your system (instructions [here](http://www.grammaticalframework.org/download/index.html)).
-1. Paths to GF must be set within the plugin, meaning:
+1. Paths to GF must be set within the plugin (see below).
+This means:
     - you don't necessarily need to have GF in your `PATH` environment variable
     - you can use a separate GF installation for GFEP if you wish
 1. The plugin was developed using Eclipse 3.7, and has **not** been tested with older versions of Eclipse.